AnggaR96s/Reforestation/README.md

-## What do you get when you cross a pig and a pineapple?
-A porky pine
+## What is a vampire's favorite fruit?
+A blood orange.